zhaozhang/Mirage/Docker-instruction.md

    # You may also download the training data from box.
 The data is valid till 05/14/2022
    Singularity> curl -L https://utexas.box.com/shared/static/2dnwd4v1uvp59spqza14x3xosoncvuki --output data/batch_2800_7.pickle

    # Train the model, the model will be model/model_2800_7.pt
    Singularity> python3 train.py
    ````

 #### Online validation (online_validation)

-   You can use the previously trained model or download the model from teh provided link
+   You can use the previously trained model or download the model from the provided link

 1. Copy the log trace so that Ray can run in parallel
    ```shell